quantex-oss/turing-model/README.md

 The interface to each product has a value() function that will take a model and market to produce a price.

-## Author

-Dominic O'Kane.
-I am a Professor of Finance at the EDHEC Business School in Nice, France.
-I have 12 years of industry experience and 10 years of academic experience.

 ## Dependencies

-FinancePy depends on Numpy, Numba, Scipy and basic python libraries such as os, sys and datetime.
+Turing_models depends on Numpy, Numba, Scipy and basic python libraries such as os, sys and datetime.

 ## Changelog

 See the changelog for a detailed history of changes.

-## Contributions
+## Thanks

-Contributions are very welcome.
-There are a number of requirements:

-* You can use either camel case or snail case.
-At some point I will try to make the code Pep8 compliant.
-But not yet.
-* Comments are required for every class and function and they should be a clear description.
-* At least one test case must be provided for every function.
-* Avoid very pythonic constructions.
-For example a loop is as good as a list comprehension.
-And with numba it can be faster.
-Readability is the priority.
+Thanks for Dominic O'Kane's financepy library.
+The address of the project is https://github.com/domokane/FinancePy.git.

 ## License